When your ex-spouse doesn’t play by the rules, you can seek a post judgment enforcement.

 Post judgment modification or enforcement actions can involve child or spousal support, custody and parenting time provisions or property settlements.
 Enforcement may be needed if your spouse is not complying with the divorce decree.
 Modification may be available regardless of whether you and your spouse are complying with the divorce decree, but there must be some significant changes in a party’s personal or financial circumstances.
 Whether the issue centers on relocating the children because of a job opportunity, or unpaid child or spousal support, we provide you with the legal advice you need to make the right decisions.

 Let us help you smooth out the legal bumps.

 We seek to find the best solutions for clients.
 When a matter can’t be resolved amicably, we aggressively advocate for your rights in court.
-Please contact our office to learn whether we can help you recover what’s owed to you, or advise you as to your options if you are the one not in compliance.
+Please contact our office to speak with a post judgment lawyer and learn whether we can help you recover what’s owed to you, or advise you as to your options if you are the one not in compliance.